 Flow cytometry has a great variety of uses.
 In its simplest application, it can count cells as each crosses the laser beam.
 Flow cytometry can also sort cells from heterogeneous mixtures by correlating the light signals they emit to known cell morphology and gene expression patterns.

 A lot can be said about the emitting particles themselves.
 Flow cytometry can reveal a particle’s size, granularity, and fluorescent intensity.
 It is also useful in detecting biomarkers that are important in understanding disease.
 In fact, we can use more than one cell-type specific marker combined with phosphorylated-epitopes to provide a unique way of understanding signaling biomarkers in cell mixtures.

 More basic applications of flow cytometry include studies in:

 Flow cytometry is extremely important in modern cancer research.
-By staining for specific surface antigens, flow cytometry allows us to discern between different cancer cell types in lymph node, bone marrow, and blood samples collected from a patient.
+By staining for specific surface antigens, flow cytometry allows us to discern between different cancer cell types in the lymph node, bone marrow, and blood samples collected from a patient.
+For example, lymphoma can often be diagnosed using flow cytometry.
 Likewise, this tool can evaluate the risk of recurrence of bladder, breast, and prostate cancers by measuring the amount of light-reactive DNA found in cancer cells.
 This is clearly a crucial tool for the millions of cancer survivors who are in remission each year.